 &lt;sup>6 Liu, Xinyu, Kwon, Hoyoung, and Wang, Michael.
 GREET® Analysis for TERRA/ROOTS Success Scenarios.
 United States: N. p., 2019.
-Web. doi:10.2172/1546782 emissions by $^{\sim}1\%$ , and with substantially greater potential emissions reductions implications if expanded to other agricultural products beyond biofuels.
+Web. doi:10.2172/1546782 emissions by $\sim 1\%$ , and with substantially greater potential emissions reductions implications if expanded to other agricultural products beyond biofuels.

 The SMARTFARM portfolio is structured in two initial phases: Phase 1 of the program, which is described in Topic H: Establishing validation sites for field-level emissions quantification of agricultural bioenergy feedstock production, of DE-FOA-0001953, aims to support the establishment of high-resolution datasets that will be available to the public, without restriction, to support testing and validation of emerging monitoring technologies.
 These Phase 1 production sites will be outfitted with state-of-the-art equipment and monitored on a peracre basis.
 The low profit margins of feedstock production and high cost of monitoring technologies make it cost-prohibitive to monitor impacts on a larger scale at such high resolution, which is why this second phase of the portfolio intends to fund technologies capable of delivering the same estimates, at or below specified uncertainty levels, at a cost capable of delivering a positive return on investment when field-level carbon emissions reductions are connected to associated biofuel carbon markets.
 Under the SMARTFARM portfolio, Phase 2 technologies will be subject to rigorous testing to demonstrate performance in relevant deployment scenarios.
-Successful projects in this second phase of the portfolio will be encouraged to partner with Phase 1 site managers to deploy and validate their technologies.
+Successful projects in this second phase of the portfolio will be required to test their technologies at one or more of the Phase 1 sites.
+Project Teams will be allowed to conduct field testing at other sites of their choosing during the project, but, at a minimum, key system demonstrations must occur at a Phase 1 site.